vladi443/ziggurat-old/index.md

 I am a high school computer science student interested in computer algorithms, computer security, and algorithm efficiency.
 I am taking computer science and cyber security clases together with high level math classes.
 All the projects available here are made using skills learned in high school, and are either school projects or individual projects.
 All the projects posted here will be licensed under the GPL2 software license.

 All the projects are open-source and can be used or modified at no cost.
-If you want to support my work you can [buy me a tea (coming soon)](https://www.google.com) to warm me up.
+If you want to support my work you can [buy me a tea (coming soon)](https://www.google.com) to warm me up, or share this site and its project with others.